Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Loving, silly, stubborn

-If you’re interested in an unusual dog, then the Doxiepoo may be what you’re looking for.
-These dogs can range from 8–23 inches in height and 5–30 pounds in weight, depending on the size of either parent.
-Both parent breeds come in a variety of sizes, so it’s a wide range of possibilities with the Doxiepoo.
-They tend to be stubborn dogs that may be difficult to train, but they make up for this by being loving, silly dogs that are eternally loyal to their family.
-They typically have low grooming needs.
+If you’re interested in an unusual dog, the Doxiepoo may be what you’re looking for.
+They can be 8–23 tall and weigh 5–30 pounds, depending on the size of either parent.
+Both parent breeds come in various sizes, so there’s a wide range of possibilities with the Doxiepoo.
+They can be stubborn dogs that are difficult to train, but they make up for it by being loving, silly dogs that are eternally loyal to their family.
+They typically have minimal grooming needs.

 40. Pugapoo (Pug x Poodle)